MalachiteN/sksctl/README.md

 # Setting up crontab

 Automatic infomation gathering needs this step.
-This function can't be enabled unless you are `root`.

 In Linux, the program `Cron` executes commands we scheduled.
 The time table is called `crontab`.
 We use `crontab -e` to edit our task schedule.